Kees Schouhamer Immink: Compact Disc

 Around 1976, Philips and Sony showed prototypes of digital audio disc players, which were based on optical videodisc technology.
 In the interview by Tekla Perry for the IEEE Spectrum, May 2017, Immink explains that he got involved in the CD project at the end of 1979 when Sony and Philips had decided to jointly settle on one design.
 Both Philips and Sony had shown prototype CD players to the press in 1978.
 The team at Philips, he says, "needed someone to do measurements of the two competing systems, the quality, how they coped with scratches, how they coped with imperfections of the disc.
 My job with the LaserDisc was finished, so I said, 'Sure, I could do it.'"
 Both Philips and Sony had come up with different rules for translating digital audio data to sequences of pits and lands.
+The protoypes were not yet ready for market launch.
+Its maximum playing time of less than an hour and 14-bit audio quality did not meet the required marketing specifications.
+In addition, the discs were susceptible to scratches causing track loss.
+These limitations had to be overcome before the CD player could be introduced to the market.
 After a lot of experimentation, Immink improved the playing time by thirty percent by inventing a code that could better cope with the servo systems.
 The encoding system Immink devised came to be called eight-to-fourteen modulation (EFM).

 Immink took part in the joint Sony–Philips task force, which developed the Compact Disc standard, the Red Book.
 He contributed to the EFM and CIRC coding schemes.

 In the article, "Shannon, Beethoven, and the Compact Disc", Immink presents a historical review of the years leading up to the launch of the CD, and the various crucial decisions made.
 He refutes the urban legend that the compact disc's diameter was increased from 115 to 120 mm solely to hold the 74 minutes playing time of Beethoven's Ninth Symphony conducted by Wilhelm Furtwängler.
 Commercial disputes also played a part.

 After the CD standard was set in 1980, Immink and his co-workers conducted pioneering experiments with magneto-optical audio recording on pre-grooved discs.
 They also found a simple method to extend the analog videodisc standard with digital sound.
 The new systems were brought to market as MiniDisc and CD Video.
 Laserdiscs fabricated after 1984 have digitally encoded sound signals.